jgbyrne/jacl-rs/README.md

 }
 ```

 This works as you would expect.
-Bindings can be overwritten by successive definitions.
+Vars can be overwritten by successive definitions.

 When data-structures are redefined they append to previous definitions.